 NEED ADDITIONAL ASSISTANCE?
 Reach out to us via email: email@example.com or call us at: 360-915-9724 / 888-977-6693

-Now available throughout the US, Canada, Spain, Portugal, Finland, Denmark, Sweden, Norway, United Kingdom, Ireland, Germany, Austria, Slovenia, Netherlands, Belgium, Luxembourg, Australia, and New Zealand
+Now available throughout the US, Canada, Spain, Portugal, Finland, Denmark, Sweden, Norway, United Kingdom, Ireland, Germany, Austria, Netherlands, Belgium, Luxembourg, South Africa, Australia, New Zealand, Israel, and Switzerland.

-Naked Prosthetics manufactures durable, custom, functional finger prostheses specifically for partial hand amputation.
-Our mission is to support people with finger amputation and to positively impact their lives by providing functional, high-quality finger prostheses.
-Our devices aim to restore the user’s ability to perform daily tasks; supporting job retention and encouraging an active lifestyle.
+Naked Prosthetics manufactures durable, custom, functional prostheses specifically for finger and partial hand amputation.
+Our mission is to support people with finger and partial hand amputation and to positively impact their lives by providing functional, high-quality prostheses engineered for strength.
+Our devices aim to restore the user’s ability to perform daily tasks, supporting job retention and encouraging an active lifestyle.

 As a prosthetic manufacturer, Naked Prosthetics doesn’t sell directly to the public.
 However, we are committed to putting you in touch with a certified prosthetist who is familiar with our devices and can assist you with getting your prosthesis.

 - Assess your needs and personal goals

 - Determine the precise technical specifications of the prosthesis

 - Take measurements and images of your hands